CAR T-Cell Therapy

 We are one of only a few Centers of Excellence for CAR T-cell therapy in the U.S., accredited by the Foundation for Accreditation of Cellular Therapy (FACT).
 This distinction speaks to our rigorous understanding of clinical research and laboratory procedures.

-At our NCI-designated Cancer Center, you get a level of experience that’s unmatched.
+At our NCI-designated Comprehensive Cancer Center, you get a level of experience that’s unmatched.
 Our commitment to science and clinical trials has helped us be among the first cancer centers in the entire country to:

 ● Include people with cancer and HIV in clinical research